Llangennech railway station

-Llangennech railway station serves the village of Llangennech near Llanelli, Carmarthenshire, Wales.
+Llangennech railway station is a railway station in the village of Llangennech.
+It lies on the Heart of Wales line with services operated by Transport for Wales running to and from Swansea and Shrewsbury.

 Llangennech station is located at street level about half a mile away from the centre of the village.
 It is one of two stations (neighbouring Bynea being the other) located on the double track portion of the route that is shared with the Swansea District Line.

-All trains serving the station are operated by Transport for Wales.
+History

+Discussions to build a railway in Llangennech began as early as 1830.
+The station opened c.
+1840.
+It initially served the local collieries by offering a route to the Llanelli Dock for export.

 Facilities

 The station is unstaffed and has no permanent buildings other than basic shelters on each platform.
 Passengers wishing to travel must buy tickets on the train or in advance.
 Amenities are limited to the standard CIS display, customer help point and payphone (the latter two at the main entrance).
 The platforms are linked by a barrow crossing, which is not recommended for use by disabled travellers without assistance.

 In 2016, The Welsh Government funded the installation of reinforced glass fibre 'humps' on the platforms to improve access for wheelchair and pushchair users onto and off trains.